-2.4.1 The robots will be scrutinized by a panel of referees before the start of the tournament and at other times during the competition to ensure that they meet the constraints described in these rules.

-2.4.2 It is illegal to use a robot that is very similar to another team's robot from a previous year or the current year.
-2.4.3 It is the responsibility of the team to have their robot re-inspected, if their robot is modified at any time during the tournament.

-2.4.4 Students will be asked to explain the operation of their robot in order to verify that construction and programming of the robot is their own work.

-2.4.5 Students will be asked about their preparation efforts and may be requested to answer surveys and participate in video-taped interviews for research purposes.

-2.4.6 All teams must complete a web form prior to the competition to allow judges to better prepare for the interviews.
-Instructions on how to submit the form will be provided to the teams prior to the competition.

-2.4.7 All teams must submit their source code prior to the competition.
+- 2.4.1 The robots will be scrutinized by a panel of referees before the start of the tournament and at other times during the competition to ensure that they meet the constraints described in these rules. - 2.4.2 It is illegal to use a robot that is very similar to another team's robot from a previous year or the current year. - 2.4.3 It is the responsibility of the team to have their robot re-inspected, if their robot is modified at any time during the tournament. - 2.4.4 Students will be asked to explain the operation of their robot in order to verify that construction and programming of the robot is their own work. - 2.4.5 Students will be asked about their preparation efforts and may be requested to answer surveys and participate in video-taped interviews for research purposes. - 2.4.6 All teams must complete a web form prior to the competition to allow judges to better prepare for the interviews.
+Instructions on how to submit the form will be provided to the teams prior to the competition. - 2.4.7 All teams must submit their source code prior to the competition.
 The source code will not be shared with other teams without the team's permission.

 2.4.8 All teams must submit their engineering journal prior to the competition.
 The journals will not be shared with other teams without the team's permission.
 However, it is highly recommended that teams publicly share their engineering journal.
-With the teams that indicate that their engineering journals could be shared publicly during the registration process, the journal alongside their poster presentation will be shared through the RoboCupJunior Forum so that other teams could learn from them.
+Teams that agree to share their engineering journals publicly will have their engineering journals posted to the RoboCupJunior Forum.